 One of Jeanne’s most celebrated career achievements is her debut as the playwright of Hold These Truths, formerly known as Dawn’s Light: The Journey of Gordon Hirabayashi, which earned a 2013 Drama Desk Nomination for Outstanding Solo Performance for its off-Broadway run, and which will next be performed this summer as part of ACT Seattle’s 50th Anniversary Mainstage Season.
 Inspired by the true story of Gordon Hirabayashi, to whom President Obama posthumously awarded the Medal of Freedom, the nation’s highest civilian honor, in 2012, it presents a moving portrayal of a University of Washington Japanese-American student who, during WWII, fights US government policies to mass incarcerate all people of Japanese ancestry on the West Coast while struggling to reconcile his beloved country’s betrayal with his passionate belief in the U.S. Constitution.
 Since its world premiere in 2007 at East West Players, and subsequent workshops with the Lark Play Development Center and the the New York Theatre Workshop, the play made its off-Broadway debut with the Epic Theatre Ensemble, and has since been performed at Portland Center Stage, the Guthrie Theater, the Perseverance Theatre, Seattle’s ACT Theatre, PlayMakers Repertory Company, Honolulu Theatre For Youth (co-produced with Daniel Dae Kim) , TerraNOVA Collective, People’s Light & Theatre, Plays and Players, Coachella Valley Rep, Chautauqua Theatre Company, and Silk Road Rising.
 Hold These Truths attracted unanimous rave reviews from The New Yorker, Washington Post and AP critics, as well as additional raves across the country in Seattle, Honolulu, Chapel Hill, Philadelphia and Palm Springs.
 The script, published in Japan Studies Association Journal in 2010, is currently on display at the Library of Congress Playwrights Archive in the Asian American Pacific Islander Collection in Washington DC, where the Jeanne Sakata Collection was established in July 2011.

-Jeanne resides in Los Angeles with her husband Tim, and together they enjoy cooking and baking, traveling, reading, writing, hiking and singing.
+Jeanne resides in Los Angeles with her husband Tim, and together they enjoy traveling, cooking and baking, reading, writing, hiking, charity work, and music.